Feb 19 – March 31 2018

-I also wrote the code generic in way that the gallery could display the family tree of any character in the game, not just the player character’s, but my superiors didn’t like the feature, so it was left out.
+I also wrote the code generic in way that the gallery could display the family tree of any character in the game, not just the player character’s, but it was decided that the gallery would only be used to show the player’s family.

 I helped out with a few more things:

 - Found source of some save-game issues